Little Phoenix Kids Kung Fu

-The Little Phoenix kids classes use basic Kung Fu martial skills to improve and develop:
+The Little Phoenix kids classes cater for primary school aged children (ages 4-13 with some exceptions) and use basic Kung Fu martial skills to improve and develop:

 - Co-ordination and reflexes